Bitcredits/bitcredits-woocommerce/README.md

 Installation
 ======================

+* Download the plugin from here: https://github.com/Bitcredits/bitcredits-woocommerce/archive/master.zip

-Step 1: Upload the directory to the following location: {wordpress location}/wp-content/plugins
+* Unzip the file to your {wordpress location}/wp-content/plugins

-Step 2: Log in to your admin panel ( http://your-wordpress-site.com/wp-admin )
+* Log in to your admin panel ( http://your-wordpress-site.com/wp-admin )

-Step 3: Go to Plugins
+* Go to Plugins

-Step 4: Under "Bitcredits Woocommerce", click "Activate"
+* Under "Bitcredits Woocommerce", click "Activate"

-Step 5: Go to Woocommerce/Settings
+* Go to Woocommerce/Settings

-Step 6: Go to the "checkout" tab
+* Go to the "checkout" tab

-Step 7: Click "Bitcredits"
+* Click "Bitcredits"

-Step 8: Enter your API Key
+* Enter your API Key

-Step 9: Click "Save"
+* Click "Save"